DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - one of the advantages of this approach is that sensors (for systems like IDS/IPS) can be dynamically repositioned depending on the threat
         - SDS provides a decoupling from physical devices, because it abstracts security functions into software that can run on any compatible physical or virtual infrastructure, critical for supporting cloud services dynamic scaling and virtualized data centers
     - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline
+    - security infrastructure may be easily manipulated by code.
+It is an example of  infrastructure as code (IaC) implementation.

 - **Fail-Safe**: Ensures the system defaults to a safe state in the event of a failure.e.g An automatic door locks when the power goes out, preventing unauthorized access.
 - **Fail-Secure** (Synonym of Fail Closed): Maintains a secure state during a failure, prioritizing security over other concerns. e.g  Blue screen of death to ensure that security is not compromised during a failure.